Month 1, Day 17, Sunday 9:00 p.m.

-Siobhan reacted in time to cover her face with her arms, flinching away from the blast and shrapnel.
-She was far enough away that it only rocked her balance and left her with a handful of bruises where she’d been hit.
+Siobhan reacted in time to cover her face with her arms, flinching back from the blast and shrapnel.
+She was far enough away that it only rocked her back on her heels and left her with a handful of bruises where she’d been hit.

 Nidson had reacted even faster than her, pulling the boy off the table onto the floor and shielding him with his own body.

-Siobhan’s ears were ringing from the pressure of the shockwave that had passed through the room, and people were screaming in fear and pain, but she still heard the female guard who’d gotten off a return shot shout, “Morrows!”
+Siobhan’s ears were ringing from the pressure of the shockwave, and people were screaming in fear and pain, but she still heard the female guard who’d gotten off a return shot shout, “Morrows!”

 ‘They must have followed some of our own people,’ Siobhan thought.
 “Get away from the doorway!” she screamed.
 “If anyone has a shield, raise it now!”

 People were crawling or being dragged away.
 The female guard stepped past them, falling to one knee in the doorway with her fists, wrapped by knuckle guards, held in front of her.